aatack/Qualia/SCRATCH.md

     - Could also be named `call` or `delegate`
     - Call another entity, providing it with a new scope, arguments, and potentially new state as well
     - Still need to work out how keys will work here.
 Calls could be stored as properties, eg. `(q/property key (q/call custom-component (q/lookup :name)))`
+      - The problem with this is that it's the property that resets the state/workspace, so all the lookups and any other calls won't work at that point
     - Should also be able to take a `:check #{paths}` value, in which case it will check the resulting value before storing it in the current state.
 If any of the checked paths have changed, they will be added to the list of changes being passed forward
       - As such I think this one will need to take a child to call afterwards
         - I suppose a convention could be made of having an optional child which, if `nil`, is not called; the results are returned directly